 Economist; BSc, University of Brasilia; PhD, University of Illinois.
 Formerly: Deputy Governor for F...

-Chief Executive Officer, Anheuser-Busch InBev NV, USA
+Chief Executive Officer, Anheuser-Busch InBev, USA

 Degree in Mechanical Engineering, Universidade Federal do Rio de Janeiro; MBA, Stanford University. ...

 BA in Economics, Universidade de São Paulo; Master's in Economics, Institute of Economic Research, ...